Communities

 Innovation

-Peter Mortensen‭ wrote over 2 years ago
+Peter Mortensen‭ wrote about 3 years ago

 It is exciting to see there is more than one way to do it!

-Monica Cellio‭ wrote over 2 years ago
+Monica Cellio‭ wrote about 3 years ago

 Thanks Peter Mortensen‭!
 I, too, find it exciting to be able to build -- and adjust -- what our communities need, with a lot more flexibility than is available in some platforms/projects/sites.
 I love that we aren't stuck with limitations baked into the code base a decade ago!